-This course is based on an award-winning learning programme,.
-The learning programme was developed by Fiona Barrett (Parkinson’s UK) and much of the material in the elearning programme and guide was drawn and adapted from existing Parkinson’s UK resources originally developed for use by people with Parkinson’s, with additional material and activities developed by education staff.
+This course is based on an award-winning learning programme, Understanding Parkinson’s for health and social care staff programme.
+The learning programme was developed by Fiona Barrett (formerly Parkinson’s UK) and much of the material in the elearning programme and guide was drawn and adapted from existing Parkinson’s UK resources originally developed for use by people with Parkinson’s, with additional material and activities developed by education staff.
 These resources were developed using consultation with people affected by Parkinson’s and health and social care professionals.
 The professionals consulted were from several disciplines including Parkinson’s specialist nurses.
 There was also input from two volunteers: Gary Hattie from Scottish Borders Group and Martin McGeehan from the Interclyde group, to support the Learning Programme.
 Our thanks and appreciations go to both for their invaluable insight and thoughtful comments during the development process.

 This course was adapted from the learning programme and was developed by Claire Hewitt (Parkinson’s UK) with assistance from Pete Cannell and Ronald Macintyre (The Open University) as part of the Opening Educational Practices in Scotland Project.